'Fotosintesi'

 N. 18, Rudong Road, Shinan District, Qingdao City, Shandong - Beijing, Qingdao, China

 “Sobek, the ancient Egyptian crocodile god, has long been regarded as a dangerous and fearsome deity, lurking along the banks of the Nile, ever-watchful for his prey.
 Yet, for me, Sobek embodies a different essence: the power of patience and the quiet anticipation of new beginnings.
-He is not merely a predator bound by the need to hunt or the constraints of time, but a symbol of existence itself—steadfast, enduring, and timeless.
+He is not merely a predator bound by the need to hunt or the constraints of time, but a symbol of existence itself—steadfast, enduring, and timeless."

 Price: